Nightguards for Bruxism

 Individuals who react to stress with anger, pain, frustration, or aggression are most commonly affected.
 People with bruxism may have other biting habits, such as biting fingernails, pencils, lips, or the insides of their cheeks.

 Constant clenching and grinding of the teeth can cause not only the aforementioned symptoms, but it may also contribute to TMJ (temporomandibular joint) dysfunction, which has a long list of side effects associated with pain in the head and neck.
 Teeth rubbing together consistently will result in surface wear over time, which will cause dental problems.
 Insomnia, eating disorders, and depression can result from bruxism if left untreated as well.

 A Solid Solution

 How can you stop an unconscious habit?
-A thorough evaluation will allow us to check your teeth, tissues, and muscles here in Long Island.
+A thorough evaluation will allow us to check your teeth, tissues, and muscles.
 If we determine that you suffer from bruxism, we'll create an orthodontic appliance, also called a nightguard or splint, to prevent grinding and clenching.
 Many types of nightguards exist, and patients react differently to the various styles.
 If one appliance does not work, another may.
 In many cases, simply wearing a nightguard will eliminate the problem.
 However, if the condition persists, we can prescribe alternative therapies to correct the issue.